jorge-castellon-jr/edgepro/content/pages/about-us.md

     Do you see any Teletubbies in here?
 Do you see a slender plastic tag clipped to my shirt with my name printed on it?
 Do you see a little Asian child with a blank expression on his face sitting outside on a mechanical helicopter that shakes when you put quarters in it?
 No?
 Well, that's what you see at a toy store.
 And you must think you're in a toy store, because you're here shopping for an infant named Jeb.
   left: "![](/media/edge_1.png)"
+  image_left_: true
+  left_content: ''
+  left_image: "/media/edge_1.png"
+  image_right_: false
+  right_content: |-
+    ## Is she dead, yes or no?

+    Do you see any Teletubbies in here?
+Do you see a slender plastic tag clipped to my shirt with my name printed on it?
+Do you see a little Asian child with a blank expression on his face sitting outside on a mechanical helicopter that shakes when you put quarters in it?
+No?
+Well, that's what you see at a toy store.
+And you must think you're in a toy store, because you're here shopping for an infant named Jeb.
+  right_image: ''
 - template: content
   content: |-
     ## I'm serious as a heart attack